sebastiendamaye/TryHackMe/CTF_100/stage5.md

 * **PI**: Pinterest (`thmdkdk_`)
 * **TB**: ???

 TB refers to Tumblr.
-We can find the following page with the same avatar: https://memelorddk.tumblr.com/
+Linked with the username found previously (`memelorddk`), we can find the following page with the same avatar: https://memelorddk.tumblr.com/

 There are 2 posts, 1 of which being the flag.